jakub-tucek/fit-checker/README.md

 * ISIC account balance
 * KOS integration
 * Deeper Edux integration

+## How it works
+How the app works under the hood?
+For classification and courses informations we use Edux as main (eh, the only one) source.
+Since Edux does not have any APIs, FIT-Checker browse the web in background and parse HTML into model objects.

+Login credentials **stays** on your device, FIT-Checker only uses it to obtain access tokens (usually once per session) to sign network requests.

+Because iOS does not allow app to run itself periodically, local notifications are not supported yet but will be added in one of the future releases.

 ## Project dependencies
 We use external libraries to for a faster development, here is the list: